re-al-Foundation/rwa-contracts/README.md

 Users who migrate their 3,3+ NFT will receive a veRWA NFT with an identical locked balance.
 Users who migrate TNGBL tokens will receive 1-to-1 minted RWA tokens.

-The CrossChainMigrator will send a message to the LayerZero endpoint on Polygon to then be passed by their Relayer over to Real Chain where the message will be passed to the appropriate smart contract.
-If the message is from an NFT migration, the endpoint will call the **RealReceiverNFT** contract.
-Otherwise, if the message is from an ERC-20 token migration, it will call the **RealReceiverRWA** contract.
+The CrossChainMigrator will send a message to the LayerZero endpoint on Polygon to then be passed by their Relayer over to Real Chain where the message will be passed to the **RealReceiver** smart contract.

 # Contracts